 In addition, Dean has represented clients in a variety of commercial litigation matters.
 He has counseled clients and handled disputes in federal and state courts as well as arbitration regarding disputes about license agreements, breach of contract, and unfair competition claims.

 Dean has been involved in leadership at the firm and in several community organizations.
+He serves as the firm's Pro Bono Partner helping to lead all aspects of the firm's pro bono work.
 He previously served as chair of the firm’s recruiting and pro bono committees.
 For seven years, he served as chair of the advisory board for the Minnesota Urban Debate League, and has served on other boards for community organizations.

 Dean is also committed to pro bono representation and work in the community.
 He regularly represents clients seeking asylum, has worked on many human rights projects, and represents tenants in housing court matters.
 Dean received the Gray Plant Mooty Pro Bono All-Star award for longtime contributions to pro bono work.
-In 2016, Dean accepted a Volunteer Award from The Advocates for Human Rights on behalf of the firm’s asylum team, which he leads.
+The asylum team that he leads has twice (2016, 2023) been recognized with a volunteer award from The Advocates for Human Rights.
 Dean was also recognized as a 2016 Attorney of the Year by Minnesota Lawyer for his work with a team that established the new Appeals Self-Help Clinic at the state law library.

 After law school, Dean served as a law clerk for Donald P. Lay, former Chief Judge of the United States Court of Appeals for the Eighth Circuit.
 In addition, he has been an adjunct professor at the William Mitchell College of Law and a Special Assistant City Attorney for the City of Minneapolis.